 Overboard falls on cruise ships are often unsolved incidents, accidents, or crimes.
 In many cases, alcohol is involved.
 In the case of the Davina incident, the man had been drinking for two days straight, as described by his passengers.

-It was the responsibility of the crew, and ultimately MSC Cruises, to prevent such accidents by better-controlling drinking and out-of-control passengers.
+It was the crew’s responsibility, and ultimately MSC Cruises’, to prevent such accidents by better controlling drinking and out-of-control passengers.

 Safety on board cruise ships is a significant concern.
 MSC Cruises and other companies are responsible for the welfare of thousands of people, passengers, and crew alike.